nKashev/Playwright-interview-task/README.md

 Note that you are welcome to update Playwright or install other packages as you see fit, however you must utilize Playwright in this assignment."

 Extra:
-I converted the logic of ValidateHackerNewsArticles function to Playwright test.
+I converted the logic of ValidateHackerNewsArticles function from `index.js` to Playwright test.

-I created workflows to run daily tests on various browsers on the latest Windows and Ubuntu operating systems.
+I created workflows to run daily tests on various browsers on the latest Windows, Mac and Ubuntu operating systems.

 [![Open Actions](https://img.shields.io/badge/Open-Actions-brightgreen?style=for-the-badge)](https://github.com/nKashev/Playwright-interview-task/actions)